pulsejet/memories/docs/hw-transcoding.md

 ## External Transcoder

-!!! success "Recommmended Configuration"
+!!! success "Recommended Configuration"

     The easiest and recommended way to use hardware transcoding in a docker environment is to use an external transcoder.
     This setup utilizes a separate docker container that contains the hardware drivers and ffmpeg.
-    If you cannot do this, other installation methods are also possible (see below).
+    If you cannot do this, other installation methods are also possible.

 [go-vod](https://github.com/pulsejet/memories/tree/master/go-vod), the transcoder of Memories, comes with a pre-built Docker image based on `linuxserver/ffmpeg`.
 The docker image connects to your Nextcloud instance and pulls the go-vod binary on startup.
 To set up an external transcoder, follow these steps.